Error

 We moved the ship's access ramps ashore.
 They are normally carried on board.
 This change allowed us to reduce more weight and emissions.

-We redesigned part of our routes to reduce transits in areas frequented by marine wildlife.
+We adapted our routes in the south of Tenerife to reduce transits in areas frequented by marine fauna.

 We pioneered the use of Marine Gas Oil: a lighter, less polluting and lower sulphur fuel.